-- new material to keep up with developments in research and practice.
-This includes the sociology of translation chapter, where a new case study employs a Bourdieusian approach.
-There is also newly structured discussion on translation in the digital age, audiovisual and machine translation
+- New material to keep up with developments in research and practice; this includes the sociology of translation chapter, where a new case study employs a Bourdieusian approach; there is also newly structured discussion on translation in the digital age, and audiovisual and machine translation;

 Table of Contents

 List of figures and tables